riquito/ephemeral-browser/README.md

 Think of it as [Firefox Focus](https://www.mozilla.org/en-US/firefox/browsers/mobile/focus/) for the desktop - every session starts clean and leaves no trace behind.

-Supports Firefox, Chromium, and Google Chrome.
+Supports Firefox, Chromium, and Google Chrome (you can only run browsers you already installed).

-> This project is not affiliated with or endorsed by Mozilla or Google.

 ## How it works